aliraza12-fyp/AI-Career-Skill-Guidance-System/README.md

 - Discover career options that match their interests
 - Identify skill gaps and suggest what to learn next
 - Get direct links to trusted, free online learning platforms (YouTube, Coursera, etc.)
 - Save time and confusion in choosing the right career path
+- Voice interaction mode for easy communication & compare different career

  ⚙️ *How It Works:*